 With my design selected, I compiled a list of all the components I needed for the build and picked my specific parts for each one:

 PCB: I wanted to customize the shape and screen print on this, but decided to leave that as an option for a more advanced build down the road.
-I downloaded the sweep half swept plans and uploaded them to jlbpcb to be printed.
+I downloaded the sweep half swept plans (one of the options found here) and uploaded them to jlbpcb to be printed.
 I picked the half swept variation because it is a reversible design.
 This meant that I could use each of the 5 (minimum for order) PCBs for either half of the board.
 I choose black purely for looks.

 Controllers: I was tempted to get nice!nano controllers for wireless bluetooth, but I didn’t want to figure out batteries, and zmk vs. qmk stuff during my first build (plus, they weren’t easily available at the time).
 So, I went with 2 usb-c based Elite-C micro controllers instead.
 I also purchased some TRRS jacks, since the build would be wired.